PatternsTechGit/PT_AzureAD_Setup/README.md

 Developers can use Azure AD business-to-business APIs to customize the invitation process or write applications like self-service sign-up portals.
 ## About this exercise
-Previously we have
+Previously we have developed
+- RESTful Web API using .NET 6
+- Client Application using Angular

-In this exercise we will
+In this exercise we will configure the Azure Active Dicrectory Tenant to use with our applications.

 ## Step No. 1: App Registration
 Login to the [Azure Portal](https://portal.azure.com/) using the credentials.